 The vision remained, and the idea that a diamond could be created someday stuck in my mind.
 I continued to collect carbon from every Temple Burn and Man Burn from 2006 to 2016.

-With this diamond ring, I got to finally create the proof-of-concept of creating a lab grown diamond with Eterneva, who embraced and supported my idea.
-The carbon from the 2011 Temple of Transition burn was sent to them and spun into a 1 carat, red, emerald cut diamond.
+With this diamond ring, I got to finally create a proof-of-concept, creating a lab grown diamond with Eterneva; Carbon from the 2011 Temple of Transition burn was sent to them and spun into a 1 carat, red, emerald cut diamond.

-The black silhouette on the right side of the ring is filled with resin inlay from the very same carbon that created the diamond, embracing the lovely Easter egg of meaning.
+The black silhouette on the right side of the ring is filled with resin inlay from the very same carbon as the diamond, embracing a lovely Easter egg of meaning.

 The diamond took 7-10 months to grow.
-The full process included growing the diamond, wax carving of the ring by artist Kenn Kushner, its casting in 18K gold, then setting the diamond and resin inlay.
+The full process included growing the diamond, wax carving of the ring by artist Kenn Kushner, casting in 18K gold, and setting the diamond and inlay in place.

 Jewelry, like big sculpture, can be a collaborative process.
-My jewelry heroes- Faberge, Tiffany, Cartier, unknown Thai Goldsmiths, and Cellini, all make stunning jewelry in a collaborative fashion.
-This ring is no different and is truly a one of a kind diamond ring.
+My jewelry heroes-- Faberge, Tiffany, Cartier, unknown Thai Goldsmiths, and Cellini, all make stunning jewelry in a collaborative fashion.
+I'm happy to continue the tradition!